 Treatments like braces, clear aligners, and traditional veneers alter your smile forever, and they’re great options for many people.
 But what if you’re not quite comfortable committing to such a big change?
 Enter snap-on veneers.

-These removable veneers require no dentist visits and immediately give the appearance of a straighter, brighter smile.
+These removable veneers require no dentist visits and immediately give you the appearance of a straighter, brighter smile.
 Read on and you’ll find everything you need to know to decide whether snap-on veneers are right for you, and which providers offer the best options!

 Table of Contents

 What Are Snap-On Veneers?

 Snap-on veneers (also called removable veneers or clip-on veneers) are custom-made, removable prosthetics that fit perfectly over your teeth, hiding conditions like minor gaps or crowding, missing teeth, chipped teeth, and discoloration.
 They’re often made from resin or high-grade dental plastic.

-Think of them like a mouthguard, just a whole lot thinner and less noticeable.
+Think of them like mouthguards, just a lot thinner and less noticeable.
 Pop them in and they’ll hide the parts of your smile that might make you feel uncomfortable.
 But they’re not ideal for every condition.
-Because they simply cover your natural teeth, they aren’t a good option for more severe cases of crowding and spacing or jaw misalignments.
+Because they simply cover your natural teeth, they aren’t a good option for severe cases of crowding and spacing or jaw misalignments.
 You also shouldn’t use them if you have active tooth decay or gum disease.

 Unlike traditional veneers, snap-on veneers aren’t bonded to your teeth, and they don’t require a single trip to the dentist.
-They’re also more affordable, often running between $300-$1,000.
+They’re also more affordable, often running between $300 and $1,000.
 Traditional veneers can be as much as $2,500 per tooth and require the dentist to shave down your natural teeth.